zdebruine/singlet/README.md

 ## Ongoing Work

-Singlet is being actively developed, thanks to funding from the Chan Zuckerberg Biohub:
+Singlet is being actively developed:

 * A new single-cell data class that uses 10x less memory than SCE or Seurat (and much faster)
 * Full support for Seurat and SingleCellExperiment classes